KalleEnberg/concurrency-challenge/README.md

 Finally time for you to start coding!

-This branch consists of a simple cache implementation.
+This branch consists of a simple cache implementation, supposedly thread-safe and ready for concurrent operations (but is it really?).
 Your task it to break it, expose the weaknesses - and fix it.

  * Make tests that checks the initial logic
  * Make tests that breaks the cache